npm/rfcs/accepted/0039-location-config-parameter.md

 For project installed packages, if a bin is found, we would verify that the link and/or shim located in that location's bin directory points to the exact package we matched.
 If it does not, we would overwrite it with one that does, and then execute the freshly linked/shimmed bin.

 For the case of globally installed packages, there is no need to ensure the correct bin is linked as we will only link the bin of a directly installed global package.
-However, we would still apply the search logic here so that `npm exec --context=global -- typescript` will function as expected.
+However, we would still apply the search logic here so that `npm exec --location=global -- typescript` will function as expected.

 Remote package behavior would remain exactly as it is today.

-When the `context` config is unset (the default), we will maintain the existing behavior of searching locally installed packages, then globally installed packages, then remote packages.
+When the `location` config is unset (the default), we will maintain the existing behavior of searching locally installed packages, then globally installed packages, then remote packages.
 The only change would be that the bin we run will be overwritten to the shallowest match in the user's actual tree before executing it, eliminating the current race condition that exists in the case of a conflicting bin in your tree.

 There is the potential that when run in interactive mode we can also display a list of everywhere we found something we _could_ run based on the user's request and prompt them to tell us which one.

 ## Unresolved Questions and Bikeshedding

 ~Is `where` the best name for this config?
-What if there are too many conflicts in dependencies?~ EDIT: Document updated to use `context` instead of `where`.
+What if there are too many conflicts in dependencies?~ EDIT: Document updated to use `location` instead of `where`.

 What would the shortcut be? `-c` is currently the short form of `--call`.